Russia opens case against Google, saying it failed to delete banned content | Technology

 Russia has opened a case against U.S. tech giant Google for failing to remove banned content from its search engine, communications watchdog Roskomnadzor said on Monday.

 Roskomnadzor said Google was not removing up to 30% of what it called "dangerous content", some of which it said was extremist, pornographic and suicidal in nature.
 It opened "administrative proceedings" that could lead to a court case and a fine of up to 5 million roubles ($65,670).
-Google could not immediately be reached for comment.
+Google in Russia declined to comment.

 A Russian court previously fined Google 1.5 million roubles, in August, after finding it guilty of failing to block content banned in Russia, while other global tech companies have faced challenges in the country.
 Last week lawmakers presented draft legislation that could allow the government to restrict internet access to U.S. social media platforms deemed to have discriminated against Russian media outlets.